-You can read more of my background in my bio.
+You can read details of my background in my bio.
 Briefly, I am a professor of computer science, but am also a statistician.
 I was formerly a professor of statistics, and I conduct research in statistical methodology.
-By the way my recent book, Statistical Regression and Classification: from Linear Models to Machine Learning was selected for the Eric Ziegal Award in 2017.
+My book, Statistical Regression and Classification: from Linear Models to Machine Learning was selected for the Eric Ziegal Award in 2017.

 Since the lawsuit against Harvard regarding AA is being brought mainly by Chinese immigrants (see below), who are also spearheading the opposition to the California ballot measure and the NYC high school reform, it is worth mentioning that I have been active in that community for many years, including being active in the defense of the engineer Wen Ho Lee accused of spying for China.
 I am a speaker of Cantonese and Mandarin.
 Among other things, I have been an active participant in discussions on AA in WeChat, a Chinese social media platform.

 To be clear, I am not neutral on AA myself, as I am a proponent of AA.
 I have for instance chaired my university's Affirmative Action Committee (which at the time dealt only with hiring and promotion of faculty and staff, not student admissions).
 My motivation for this is a deep concern for the well-being of underrepresented minorities and women, and the benefit to our society that comes from improving conditions for those groups.
 On top of that, in the college admissions case, I am also very alarmed about what I consider rampant gaming of the system.

-I also believe that admissions policy should be Harvard's call.
-I make the analogy of choosing guests for a dinner party; you want to invite interesting, stimulating people, not necessarily guests with the highest SAT scores.
+In discussing the universities' perspective, I make the analogy of choosing guests for a dinner party; you want to invite interesting, stimulating people, not necessarily guests with the highest SAT scores.
 So for instance Harvard may want for example to favor applicants who overcame adversity, or who come from working-class backgrounds.

 Another good analogy explaining the universities' point of view regarding public funds is that of employers, say who receive government contracts.
-It is illegal to discriminate on race/gender, but otherwise the government should not be looking over the employer's shoulder and dictate her hiring policy.
+It is illegal to discriminate on race/gender, they might say, but otherwise the government should not be looking over the employer's shoulder and dictate her hiring policy.
 And again, if she would rather hire someone who overcame adversity even if another applicant has a degree from a fancy school, it is the employer's right to do so.

 Note carefully that AA in college admissions is aimed in obtaining a diverse student body, not only in terms of race but also with respect to gender.
 The latter is just as important as the former, yet is seldom mentioned in the debates on AA.
 Keep both aspects in mind here.